 Click on the following link for all up-to-date Property Tax Applications, Rules and Publications.

-This application must be made to the Assessor.
+This application must be filed with the Municipal Assessor within 185 days of commitment.
 If you have questions about Property Tax Abatements & Appeals check out Bulletin #10 on the Maine Revenue website.

 Abatement Appeal Application

 Follow this link for their Informational Packet for Taxpayers which includes their application to appeal.

 NOTE: Abatement application must first be made to the Assessor for the current Tax Year before going to the Knox County Board of Assessment Review.

 Business Equipment Tax Exemption program, better known as BETE, is a 100% property tax exemption program for service based businesses with eligible property that would have been first subject to taxation in Maine on or after 4/1/2008.
 Check out the guidance document below for "Qualified property" information.

 Applications are due May 1st of every year, you must request an extension if needed.

 BETE: Retail Equipment Guidance (MRS is updating this document)